apache/iceberg/format/spec.md

 }
 ```

-The snapshot's manifest list would contain previous manifests, plus new manifests with an assigned `first_row_id` based on the `added_rows_count` of previous manifests:
+The snapshot's manifest list would contain existing manifests, plus new manifests with an assigned `first_row_id` based on the `added_rows_count` of previously listed added manifests:

 | `manifest_path` | `added_rows_count` | `existing_rows_count` | `first_row_id`     |
 |-----------------|--------------------|-----------------------|--------------------|